learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-04/lectures/bootstrap/LECTURE.md

 ## SWBATs

-+ Understand the concept of a CSS library
++ Explain the concept of a CSS library
 + Include CSS libraries such as Bootstrap by using the `<link>` tab
 + Use Bootstrap Resources to add styling to their sites
-+ Understand the concept of the 'grid' and how to use it to create responsive designs
++ Explain the concept of the 'grid' and how to use it to create responsive designs

 ## Motivation/Why Should I Care?

-CSS is awesome, but can be time consuming to write.
-Bootstrap allows developers to make beautiful sites very quickly.
+CSS is awesome, and without it we would have very ugly sites, but it can be time consuming to write and frustrating.
+Properties override each other, inheritance can work against you, and suddenly nothing looks the way it's supposed to.
+Bootstrap is a frontend framework that allows developers to make beautiful sites very quickly.
+Lots of websites use Bootstrap including Vogue, Lyft, NBA, Target, and many many more.

 ## Lesson Plan